Home>Vaccination Services> Seasonal Influenza Vaccine

 How many doses of influenza vaccine should be administered each year?

-Children aged 9 years and older and adults: One dose per year.
+For persons aged 9 years or above: One dose per year.

-Children under 9 years old: Two doses for the initial vaccination, with a four-week interval between each dose.
+Children aged 6 months to under 9 years: Two doses for the initial vaccination, with a 28 days interval between each dose.
 Subsequently, one dose should be administered each year.

 Is it necessary to get the influenza vaccine every year?